silvncr/mcss/README.md

    - If the server is online with no players → Purple embed with "Server is Online".
    - If the server is online with players → Green embed listing the players.
 4. Updates the embed only if something changes.
-5. Uses the server icon if available.
+5. Uses the server icon.

 ## Requirements